arangodb-helper/arangodb-windows-libraries/README.md

 ArangoDB-Windows
 ================

+Please checkout the corresponding branch, i. e.
+"2.4".

-Helper files for the Windows Build.
+These branches contain the helper files for the Windows Build.
 Install CYGWIN and execute

 make
 make install
 make 3rdParty

-to generate the 3rdParty-Windows directory required for ArangoDB.
+to generate the windows library directory required for ArangoDB.